 If you and your spouse are in agreement about how your children should be raised post-divorce, you are in a great position and serve as an example to other families on proper co-parenting skills.
 Unfortunately many divorcing couples with children have conflicts over matters such as education, religious training, medical services, extracurricular activities, childcare, and parenting access, to name a few.

 Indeed the fault for the breakdown of the marriage for some couples may be in part due to vastly differing parenting styles and differing opinions as to what is in the best interests of their children.
 In the worst cases, there may be substance abuse issues and physical/verbal/emotional abuse leading to the inability to trust that the other parent can properly care for the minor children.

-Once custody arrangements are agreed upon many of the details may not be modifiable later (absent a substantial change or extraordinary circumstances that arise in the future), so it is vitally important to get all matters regarding custody, visitation, and care of the minor children decided in a way that is acceptable to you, regardless of whether you are the custodial parent or not.
+Once custody arrangements are agreed upon many of the details may not be modifiable later (absent a substantial change or extraordinary circumstances that arise in the future), so it is vitally important to resolve all matters regarding custody, visitation, and care of the minor children in a way that is acceptable to you, regardless of whether you are the custodial parent or not.

 Things that look good on paper sometimes are not practical when applied to real life.
 An experienced legal advisor can warn you about elements of a settlement proposal that may work to your detriment.
 If the health, safety, and well being of your children is a priority for you, you should retain a competent attorney to look after your and their best interests.
 Among Connecticut lawyers, Shelton-based “Super Lawyer” Carmina (Tessitore) Hirsch is widely recognized and respected among her peers for her work in family and divorce law matters.
 She is a published author on the fine points of divorce and family law.
 Her demeanor in the courtroom is highly persuasive; her mastery of the discovery process and settlement phase often means that contentious issues are settled long before they reach the trial phase.